slcs-jsc/jurassic/docs/manual/quickstart.md

 the [JURASSIC user manual](https://slcs-jsc.github.io/jurassic) and collected in the [GitHub wiki](https://github.com/slcs-jsc/jurassic/wiki).

-A detailed description of the JURASSIC model is provided in this paper:
+A detailed description of the JURASSIC model is provided in these papers:

 * Baumeister, P. F. and Hoffmann, L.: Fast infrared radiative transfer calculations using graphics processing units: JURASSIC-GPU v2.0,